 Many people think that posttraumatic stress disorder (PTSD) is a condition that only affects war veterans.
-However, people involved in PTSD from car cash, especially in high-speed impact crashes, or people who suffered serious injuries, can also develop PTSD.
+However, people involved in PTSD from car cash, especially in high-speed impact crashes, or people who suffered severe injuries, can also develop PTSD.
 It is more common than you think.
 This raises the question: how do you recognize the signs?

 Symptoms of PTSD:

 - Hypersensitivity, including exaggerated startle reflex, an increase in the heart rate, or an increase in the blood pressure

 History Of PTSD:

 First, PTSD (PTSD) is defined by the American Psychiatric Association as a psychological condition that can affect any victim who has witnessed or experienced a traumatic event.

 Of course, we all handle trauma in different ways, which means that any stressful or frightening event can trigger the condition of a particular victim, regardless of whether the event was traumatic for others or not.